Appledystopia: Independent Technology News

 image credit: https://batteryuniversity.com/index.php/learn/article/battery_calibration

-It’s important not to confuse calibration with regular charging practices.
-Your iPhone’s battery will last longer if you charge your device often, before it gets down to 0%.
-Ideally, you should plug your device into a charger before it goes below 20%.
 These are ideals and not practical for most people.
 In real life, many people need a full day’s charge.
-With battery replacements from Apple as low as $49, it’s an easier solution than closely-managed charging.
+With battery replacements from Apple as low as $69, it’s an easier solution than closely-managed charging.
 For those who love fiddling and want to keep their battery in optimal condition, please read “How To Extend iPhone Battery Lifespan”.

 With every iOS update, new features are added, some of which affect battery life.
 Apple’s engineers often improve some aspects of battery life, while also introducing battery-intensive features, such as background updates.
 Allowing the battery to fully drain and recharge calibrates iOS to detect the full range of battery life.
 Some people are skeptical of this theory, and since few know the inner workings of iOS, it may sound superstitious.
 Research and experience have proven otherwise.